acoli-repo/AURIS/guidelines/discourse-extension/discourse.md

 In a `FUNCTIONAL_DEPENDENCE` relation, the `Dependent-act` is a dialogue act with a responsive communicative function; the `Antecedent-act` is the dialogue act(s) that the `Dependent-act` responds to.
 (Bunt & Prasad 2016)

+> Note: In their examples, Żurowski et al. 2023, seem to have confused Functional dependence (not involving a question) and feedback dependence (involving a question).
+But maybe, I'm wrong, Prasad and Bunt also present questions here.

+- (w) P1: Is it safe to put my camera through here?
+It’s a very expensive camera you know. **[Dependent-act: ANSWER]** P2: Yes, that’s perfectly safe.
+(Bunt and Prasad 2016)

+- (x) So, are you satisfied? **[Dependent-act]** Yes, we are.	(Żurowski et al. 2023, p.487, translated from Polish)

+- (y) A: What newspapers do you read? **[Dependent-act: Answer]** B: I read uh the local newspaper, and I also try and read one of the uh major dailies like the Chicago Tribune, or the New York Times or something like that (Prasad and Bunt 2015)

+- (z) B: I really like NPR a lot **[Dependent-act: Agreement]** A: Yeah that's pretty good (Prasad and Bunt 2015)

 > Notes: not considered in PDTB2

 #### Feedback dependence

-In a `FEEDBACK_DEPENDENCE` relation, the `Feedback-act` that provides or elicits information about the understanding or evaluation by one of the dialogue participants of the `Feedback-scope` argument, a communicative event that occurred earlier in the discourse.
+In a `FEEDBACK_DEPENDENCE` relation, the `Feedback-act` provides or elicits information about the understanding or evaluation by one of the dialogue participants of the `Feedback-scope` argument, a communicative event that occurred earlier in the discourse.
 As with Entity Relations, no explicit or implicit connective is identified and annotated: The only elements of the relation are the utterance and the anchor (Bunt & Prasad 2016; PDTB Hypophora in Webber et al. 2019, p.9).

 ##### Feedback dependence.feedback-scope (not to be annotated)